-Kuwait immediately after the August 28, 1990 release announcement.
-Indeed, the available evidence indicates that Claimant left Iraq at the first reasonable opportunity, on the September 12, 1990 U.S. government-chartered flight that left Iraq.
-Because there is no evidence that Claimant remained voluntarily in Kuwait at any time during this period, we conclude that he was under Iraq's control and thus detained from August 28, 1990 to September 12, 1990.
+Under this standard, Claimant remained under Irag's control until December 9, 1990.
+The Commission has previously held that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait in both September 1990 (after the release of female and minor U.S. nationals on August 28, 1990) and December 1990 (after the release of all remaining U.S. nationals).30 Indeed, the available evidence indicates that Claimant left Kuwait at the first reasonable opportunity, on the December 9, 1990 evacuation flight that left Kuwait via Baghdad.
+Because there is no evidence that he remained voluntarily in Kuwait or Iraq at any time during this period, we conclude that he was under Iraq's control and thus continued to be detained from December 6, 1990, to December 9, 1990.

-In sum, Iraq thus detained Claimant from August 2, 1990 until September 12, 1990.
+In sum, Iraq detained Claimant from August 2, 1990, until December 9, 1990.

-(b) Threat: In its first decision awarding compensation for hostage-taking under the 2014 Referral, the Commission determined that the Iraqi government threatened U.S. nationals in Kuwait and Iraq numerous times with continued detention.29 This included Claimant.30 Both Iraqi President Saddam Hussein and the Speaker of Iraq's National Assembly Saadi Mahdi made clear that American nationals (as well as those from numerous other countries) would not be permitted to leave.31
+Threat: In its first decision awarding compensation for hostage-taking (b) under the 2014 Referral, the Commission determined that the Iraqi government threatened U.S. nationals in Kuwait and Iraq numerous times with continued detention.31 Both Iraqi President Saddam Hussein and the Speaker of Iraq's National Assembly Saadi Mahdi made clear that American nationals (as well as those from numerous other